MTR Metro Cammell EMU (DC): Urban line stock

 The M-Train, along with the later C-Train, TML C-train, R-train and ex-KCR stock, has five sets of double-leaf sliding doors on both sides of each car, to facilitate rapid boarding and exiting.
 This is opposed to the K-Train and AdTranz-CAF trains, which use plug doors.
-They are currently operating primarily on the Tsuen Wan line and Island line but are also operating on the Kwun Tong line and Tseung Kwan O line alongside newer rolling stock.
+They are currently operating primarily on the Tsuen Wan line and Island line but are also operating on the Tseung Kwan O line alongside newer rolling stock.
 Each car is 3200 mm width over body panel, floor to rail is 1100 mm high, and roof to rail is 33910 mm high.

 A service train has an acceleration of 1.0 m/s2 (3.6 km/h/s), service brake is regenerative blend with air brake at the rate of 1.0 m/s2 (3.6 km/h/s) and emergency brake is air-brake at 1.4 m/s2 (5.04 km/h/s).
 The maximum speed for the M-Train is 90 km/h, which is limited to 80 km/h during normal operation.
 Trains are also fitted for driverless operation with a single train operator in each train opening and closing doors and monitoring the route.
 Primary suspension is chevron springs, while the secondary suspension is air bags.
 Traction system is mostly through GTO chopper control.
 Each carriage has 45 seats and capable of holding 268 standing passengers, with space for wheelchairs, giving a total capacity of just over 2500 passengers, or approximately 3000 passengers under crush load.
 At the time of its introduction in 1979, the MTR M-Train EMU was believed to have the highest capacity of any metro car in the world.

-Although another set of EMU trains from the same manufacturer operated on the East Rail line, there are some significant differences between the two models.
-The Metro Cammell EMUs of the East Rail line, which are also known as the Mid-Life Refurbishment Train, were formerly operated by the Kowloon–Canton Railway until being taken over by the MTR in 2007.
+Although another set of EMU trains from the same manufacturer operated on the East Rail line, there were some significant differences between the two models.
+The Metro Cammell EMUs of the East Rail line, which are also known as the Mid-Life Refurbishment Train, were formerly operated by the Kowloon-Canton Railway until being taken over by the MTR in 2007.
 However, the KCRC retained ownership of the MLR Trains.
-All 29 Mid-Life Refurbishment trains were fully retired by May 2022 and all 93 M-Trains will be expected to be fully retired by 2027.
+All 29 MLR trains were fully retired by May 2022 and all 93 M-Trains will be expected to be fully retired by 2029 to 2030.